Patrick O'Brien (Australian politician)

-Patrick O'Brien (1817 – 12 April 1887) was a wine and spirit merchant and politician in colonial Victoria, a member of the Victorian Legislative Council and later, the inaugural Victorian Legislative Assembly.
+Patrick O'Brien (1817 – 12 April 1887) was a British wine and spirit merchant and politician in colonial Victoria, a member of the Victorian Legislative Council and later, the inaugural Victorian Legislative Assembly.

 Early life

 O'Brien was born in Shanna-golden, Limerick, Ireland.

 Colonial Australia

 O'Brien arrived in New South Wales in 1838 and Port Phillip District in 1840.

-In August 1853 he was elected to the unicameral Victorian Legislative Council for Kilmore, Kyneton and Seymour, a seat he held until the original Council was abolished in March 1856.
+In August 1853, he was elected to the unicameral Victorian Legislative Council for Kilmore, Kyneton and Seymour, a seat he held until the original Council was abolished in March 1856.
 O'Brien was elected to the seat of South Bourke in the first Victorian Legislative Assembly in November 1856, a seat he held until August 1859 when he lost his bid to be re-elected.

-O'Brien died in London, England, he married twice.
+O'Brien died in London, England, on 12 April 1887, aged 69 or 70.
+He married twice.